CI/CD Integration Plugin

 CI/CD Integration Plugin functions include:

-Downloading and configuring agents:
+Downloading and configuring the Drill4J Java Agent

 Generating change testing reports: